Education

 Washington, D.C. – Congressman Adrian Smith (R-NE) has announced the names of the Third District high school students who will serve on the Youth Advisory Council for the 2024-2025 academic school year.

 As the Israel-Hamas War continues, 111 of the 251 hostages taken by Hamas terrorists in the October 7th attacks remain in Gaza.
 This week, in southern Gaza, Israeli forces recovered five bodies of hostages killed by their Hamas captors.
 Of the American citizens taken hostage, eight have yet to be recovered, and, tragically, three of these are known to have lost their lives.
+It remains uncertain how many other hostages are still alive.

 Washington, D.C. – Congressman Adrian Smith (R-NE) is currently accepting applications for the 2024-2025 Youth Advisory Council.
 Third District students who are current high school sophomores, juniors, and seniors are encouraged to submit their application by July 31st.